apache/spark/python/docs/source/development/contributing.rst

 Access fields
 ~~~~~~~~~~~~~

-To access error fields, catch exceptions that extend :class:`PySparkException`  and access to error class with :func:`PySparkException.getErrorClass`.
+To access error fields, catch exceptions that extend :class:`PySparkException`  and access to error condition with :func:`PySparkException.getErrorClass`.

 .. code-block:: python